Find Your Voice. Build Your Power. Take Action.

 When do we meet?

-Live sessions will take place Wednesdays from 12-1:30pm EST on the dates below:
+The next cohort is for the Summer of 2026.
+Live sessions will take place on Wednesdays from 7-8:30pm EST on the following dates:

 What if I can't attend the live sessions?

 Live session participation is one of the most important components of the program.
 We understand life happens, planned and unplanned.
 We ask that Cohort Members strive to attend 100% of live sessions and allow for one excused absence.
-If the live sessions do not work for your schedule or you have a recurring conflict, such as a class or family obligation, you should decline your offer to participate in the program and apply again for our next cohort.
+If the live sessions do not work for your schedule or you have a recurring conflict, such as a class or family obligation, you should decline your offer to participate in the program and apply again a future cohort that works for your schedule.

 What if I’m new to my community or planning to move in the near future?